 which he knew he shouldn’t share, and which caused his older brother some embarrassment.
 Later in a private moment, the younger boy said to his mom, “I guess I have taken some of the boards off of my house”, in reference to a comment by Ralph, the lead character in the book.
 Ralph was referring to doing something that was destroying his house of character.

-Jodie was reading the book Charlott’s Web to her children.
-Frequently she would stop and ask a question.
+Jodie was reading the book Charlotte’s Web to her children.
+Frequently, she would stop and ask a question.
 “What does manure mean?”
 “What does loft mean?”
-What does slop mean”?
+What does slop mean?”
 “What is a manure pile?”
-When the term manure pile came up again, later in the story, Jodie emphasized the term as she read.
+When the term “manure pile” came up again later in the story, Jodie emphasized it as she read.
 Then she asked, “Do you remember what manure pile means?”
 I heard, “Eweee, a pile of poop.”
 Then laughter.

 It’s helpful to know and understand that moments of connection can happen during the daily activities we engage in already.
 It needn’t be out of the ordinary, planned ahead or take extra time.